fico7489/laravel-pivot/README.md

 In Laravel events are not dispatched when BelongsToMany relation (pivot table) is updated with sync(), attach(), detach() or updateExistingPivot() methods, but this package will help with that.

-## How to use
+## Install

 1.Install package with composer
 ```
-composer require fico7489/laravel-pivot:"2.1.*"
+composer require fico7489/laravel-pivot:"*"
 ```
+With this statement composer will install package version for your current laravel version.

 2.Use Fico7489\Laravel\Pivot\Traits\PivotEventTrait trait in your base model or only in particular models.

 ```